 A-J Aronstein

-A-J Aronstein (he/him) serves as Assistant Vice President of Lifelong Success and is a Senior Advisor to the Provost at Barnard College.
-He oversees Beyond Barnard, Summer @ Barnard, and Barnard Next — a new program for lifelong learning at the College.
-Before joining Barnard in 2018, A-J was the inaugural leader of graduate and professional career support at the University of Chicago, where he received a master’s degree in the humanities and taught as a writing instructor.
+A-J Aronstein (he/him) serves as Assistant Vice President of Lifelong Success and Senior Advisor to the Provost at Barnard College.
+In this capacity, he provides oversight of Beyond Barnard (the College's integrated hub for Career Support), Summer @ Barnard, and Barnard|Next (the College's lifelong learning initiative).
+Prior to joining Barnard, A-J was Director of Communication at the New School for Social Research.
+He was the inaugural leader of graduate and professional career support at the University of Chicago, where he also received a master’s degree in the humanities and served as a Lecturer in the Humanities Division and a Writing Instructor in the College.
 His written work has appeared in the New York Times, Paris Review, Los Angeles Review of Books, and elsewhere.
-A-J was also a Jefferson Scholar at the University of Virginia.
-A native New Yorker, he now lives in Brooklyn with his wife Gina and son Cameron.
+A-J was a Jefferson Scholar at the University of Virginia.
+A native New Yorker, he lives in Hastings-on-Hudson with his family.

 What was your first job?